 Long distance movers such as Matco Moving Solutions will guarantee your packing and loading dates at the time of booking.
-They will also provide you with a Transit Time Guide (TTG) which is a range of dates your shipment will deliver within.
+They will also provide you with a Transit Time Guide (TTG), which is a range of dates your shipment will deliver within.
 When you move with Matco, you will be provided with a personal Move Manager who will track and keep you informed on the status of your shipment.

 A great service long distance movers offer is packing.
 Typically you can choose between a full-service pack or a partial pack.
-Movers can come in a day or two before moving day and typically pack up your entire house.
+Movers can come in a day or two before moving day and pack up your entire house.
 Depending on the packing services you choose, the movers will supply the boxes, tape and paper and professionally pack and secure your items.

-Not Taking Time To Declutter & Donate Items Before Packing
+Mistake #3: Not Taking Time To Declutter & Donate Items Before Packing

-A major reason why you should set aside a large amount of time for packing is because you’ll want to decide which items you might want to donate or sell prior to moving.
+A major reason why you should set aside a large amount of time for packing is that you’ll want to decide which items you might want to donate or sell prior to moving.
 A smaller inventory of items to be packed will result in your move being completed faster and at a lower cost.

 A move is a wonderful way to declutter and donate items you no longer need for your new home.
 We suggest making 3 piles: one for “donations”, another for “selling”, and the third for “items to keep”.

-Failing To Communicate Your Move to Your Neighbors
+Mistake #4: Failing To Communicate Your Move to Your Neighbors

 Depending on your long distance move, you’ll likely find storage services to be a helpful part of your moving experience.
-You might encounter challenges with your possession date, with your lease or you might not have found a home yet.
-When discussing your long distance move with your moving consultant, it’s a good idea to inquire about their storage services.
+You might encounter challenges with your possession date, with your lease, or you might not have found a home yet.
+When discussing your long-distance move with your moving consultant, it’s a good idea to inquire about their storage services.